TruncatedDinoSour/arigram/README.md

 ## Keybindings

-vi like keybindings are used in the project.
+ViM like keybindings are used in the project.
 Can be used commands like `4j` - 4 lines down.

-For navigation arrow keys also can be used.

 ### Chats: